certtools/intelmq/docs/DataHarmonization.md

 #### Source Local Identity

-Some sources report a internal (NATed)
+Some sources report an internal (NATed) IP address.

 #### Destination Identity

-The abuse type of an event defines the way these IOC needs to be interpreted.
+The abuse type of an event defines the way these IOCs needs to be interpreted.
 For a botnet drone they refer to the compromized machine, whereas for a command and control server they refer the server itself.

 #### Destination Geolocation Identity